colombia-dev/leonel/README.md

 #### Setup your environment

-All environment variables in [example env file][env] should be set before running Leonel.
+All environment variables in [example env file][env] should be set before running Billgates.

 Other requirements:
 - Yarn